You are here

 What sets The Crane School of Music apart?

 Because 85% of our professors at Crane are full-time faculty and our student-to-teacher ratio is nearly 7 to 1, you will always have the support and attention you need.
 And you will never take a class run by a graduate assistant as all courses are taught by our outstanding faculty artists, teachers and scholars.

 There are over 500 music majors and nearly 1,000 students majoring in one of the arts at SUNY Potsdam, creating an extraordinarily vibrant artistic environment, and all of this on a campus of only 4,000 students!
 Students can major or minor in a variety of fields in music, theater, dance, creative writing, and the visual arts, as well as the many other (non-arts) majors and minors SUNY Potsdam offers.

 Crane offers you choices,

 with undergraduate degrees in Music Education, Performance, Music Business, Composition, Music Theory & History, a Bachelor of Arts in Music, and graduate degrees in Music Education and Performance.
 Students can also explore minors in Jazz Studies, Music in Special Education, Music Business, Composition, and Piano Pedagogy, or double major in a wide variety of fields outside of music.

 A Tradition of Innovation!

-The Crane School is now entering its 129th year of artistic and educational excellence, and in 2016, SUNY Potsdam will be the first SUNY school to celebrate its bicentennial.
+The Crane School celebrates 130 years of artistic and educational excellence!
 Join us and become part of that history!